solana-foundation/solana-improvement-documents/proposals/0085-additional-fee-collector-constraints.md

 that can occur outside of the transaction processor to avoid introducing loopholes.

-### Introduce an enshrined "validator node" account
+### Introduce an enshrined "validator-node" account

-Rather than restricting fee collector accounts to be system-owned, a new type of "validator node" account could be introduced.
-Currently, in normal validator operations, the fee collector account is also used as the node id as well as the vote fee payer.
-Introducing a validator node account that is owned by a validator node program which allows configuring a withdraw authority and vote fee payer could help increase validator operation flexibility and increase clarity in how validator keys are used in the protocol.
+Rather than restricting fee-collector accounts to be system-owned, a new type of "validator-node" account could be introduced.
+Currently, in normal validator operations, the fee-collector account is also used as the node id as well as the vote fee payer.
+Introducing a validator-node account that is owned by a validator-node program which allows configuring a withdraw authority and vote fee payer could help increase validator operation flexibility and increase clarity in how validator keys are used in the protocol.

-This approach requires a migration of all fee collector accounts as well as the development of a new on-chain program to manage the new validator node accounts.
+This approach requires a migration of all fee-collector accounts as well as the development of a new on-chain program to manage the new validator-node accounts.
 It will be a big effort compared to the proposed constraints in this SIMD and should be discussed in a new SIMD if this approach is desired.
-Furthermore, durable nonce accounts already have a configurable authority field which can be used to manage fee collector account funds in a more flexible way.
+Furthermore, durable nonce accounts already have a configurable authority field which can be used to manage fee-collector account funds in a more flexible way.

 ## New Terminology

-Fee Collector: The account that receives block and rent fees collected by validators.
-Also known as the "node id".
+Fee-Collector Account: The account that receives block and rent fees distributed by validators.

 ## Detailed Design

 At the end of a block, validators MUST ONLY distribute fees to accounts that are both system owned and rent-exempt.
-If a fee collector account does not satisfy these constraints, the fees MUST be burned by not distributing them to anyone.
+If a fee-collector account does not satisfy these constraints, the fees MUST be burned by not distributing them to anyone.

 ## Impact

-New and existing validators must ensure that their fee collector account is rent-exempt and owned by the system program in order to receive fees.
-Since the Solana Labs validator implementation currently requires the fee collector account to be same account as the fee payer for vote transactions, this is unlikely to impact any validators unless they run a custom implementation.
+New and existing validators must ensure that their fee-collector account is rent-exempt and owned by the system program in order to receive fees.
+Since the Solana Labs validator implementation currently requires the fee-collector account to be same account as the fee payer for vote transactions, this is unlikely to impact any validators unless they run a custom implementation.